ponda614/Fifa_Players_Predictions/README.md

 *Some impactful skills for midfielders are dribbling, ball control, short passing and penalty kicks.
 *Defenders must be skilled in standing tackle, marking interceptions, ball control, aggression.

+Linear Regresion model

+Using a Center Back position as an example from the sample regression model below, we summarized the relationship by this equation y = mx + c where, y = “rating”, the response(dependent) variable m = gradient(slope) x = independent variable, example is Heading accuracy c = the intercept (const) of 21.2803 explains the average value of omitted variables and noise present in model.
+The coefficients 0f 0.0867 for heading accuracy and -0.0249 for long passing tells the change in rating for a unit change in those respective skill set, heading accuracy and long passing
+R – squared value: 0.842
+This value tells us how much percentage variation in the rating can be explained by the independent variables.
+Hence 84.2 % variation in rating can be explained by the skills set X.
+For the CB position, the following skill sets were deemed to have Significant impact on the rating.
+They are standing_tackle, marking, interceptions, heading_accuracy , sliding_tackle, short_passing, reactions, ball_control dribbling, long_passing, and composure

 Predictive model
 Some players with dominant skills were sampled to design a predictive model for a team.
 Data was split into training/test.